Frederick J. Murray v. New Hampshire Division of State Police, et al.

 Nov14, 2006, NH Supreme Court, Nancy Smith (above) for NH; Tim Ervin (below) representing Murray.

 This stance was supported by declarations from then Assistant Attorney General Jeff Strelzin, who, in his 2007 testimony, estimated a "75% likelihood of prosecution" in the matter.
-Yet, seventeen years have elapsed with no noticeable advancement, and there's no evidence to suggest that a prosecution is forthcoming.
+Yet, eighteen years have elapsed with no noticeable advancement, and there's no evidence to suggest that a prosecution is forthcoming.
 Some might argue that the stagnation presents a compelling argument that the case is now prime for renewed legal action.

 Despite the Superior Court’s refusal to release most of the documents, there was some useful information that became public as a result of the lawsuit (including but not limited to the documents detailed below).